briankoser/sfc-listeners-guide/episodes/0246-chewbacca-strikes-back-and-other-news.md

 What the Frodo: Marvel has movies planned through 2028

-What the Frodo: The voice of Leonardo was cast four months before {% workTitle "Teenage Mutant Ninja Turtles" %} will be released
+What the Frodo: The voice of Leonardo was cast four months before {% work "Teenage Mutant Ninja Turtles" %} will be released

-What the Frodo: {% workTitle "Jem and the Holograms" %} filming starts in three weeks
+What the Frodo: {% work "Jem and the Holograms" %} filming starts in three weeks